mattrent/CTF-Platform/challenge_building_info.md

 ## Testing challenges locally with QEMU

-The platform runs the challenges inside virtual machines, using QEMU as the hypervisor.
-Therefore, the easiest way to test if your challenge works is to run it locally through QEMU.
+The CTF platform runs the challenges inside virtual machines, using QEMU as the hypervisor.
+Therefore, the easiest way to test locally if your challenge would work is to run it locally through QEMU.

 ### Requirements